bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 <br>
 For more details on the design of the user experience, see [HTML5 Design](/html/html5-design.html).

-## Overview of Architecture
+## Architecture

-The core architecural components of the HTML5 client are
+The server components of the HTML5 client are built upon the core BigBlueButton server.
+The components specific to supporting the HTML5 client are
   * [Meteor.js](http://meteor.com) in [ECMA2015](http://www.ecma-international.org/ecma-262/6.0/)
 for communication between client and server.
-  * [React.js](https://facebook.github.io/react/) for rendering the user interface in an efficient manner
   * [MongoDB](https://www.mongodb.com/) for keeping the state of each BigBlueButton client consistent with the BigBlueButton server
-  * [WebRTC](https://webrtc.org/) for sending/receiving audio and video

 The MongoDB database on the server side of the HTML5 client contains information about all meetings on the BigBlueButton server.
 Each user's client is only aware of the meeting the user is currently in and the communication and state, such as public chat messages and private messages between that user and others.

+The HTML5 client itself is built upon the following components:
+  * [React.js](https://facebook.github.io/react/) for rendering the user interface in an efficient manner
+  * [WebRTC](https://webrtc.org/) for sending/receiving audio and video

+All the code for the HTML5 client is inside the `bigbluebutton/bigbluebutton-html5/` folder.

 The following diagram gives an overview of the architecture of the HTML5 client and its communications with the other components in BigBlueButton.

 ![HTML5 Overview](/images/html5-client-architecture.png)

-## Implementation of the HTML5 Client (client side):

-All the code for the HTML5 client is inside the `bigbluebutton/bigbluebutton-html5/` folder.
-The whiteboard is an SVG element embedded in the page.

-### SASS and Media Queries

-We use [SASS](http://sass-lang.com/) precompiler to keep the stylesheets short and readable.
+The client uses the [SASS](http://sass-lang.com/) precompiler to keep the stylesheets short and readable.
 SASS is a stylesheet language that is compiled into CSS.
-It allows us to use variables and mixins.
-Selectors can be nested, thus making it easier to read the code.

 The responsive UI of the HTML5 client is constructed using media queries.
 Each SASS expression is tied to some specific range of devices and window sizes.

-### React.js

-We use the React front end for Meteor applications.

 ### Implementation of the HTML5 Client (server side):